logdna/ruby/README.md

     logger.warn('This is a warning message')
     logger.fatal('This is a fatal message')
+    logger.debug { 'This is a debug message' }

 Hostname and app name cannot be more than 80 characters.